microsoft/pxt-microbit/README.md

 # micro:bit target for PXT
 *This README is for pxt-microbit v1.x, which is [currently in beta](https://makecode.com/blog/microbit/v1-beta).*

-pxt-microbit is a [Microsoft Programming Experience Toolkit (PXT)](https://github.com/Microsoft/pxt) target allows you to program a [BBC micro:bit](https://microbit.org/). pxt-microbit v1.x requires pxt v3.x, which is currently in the [master branch of pxt](https://github.com/Microsoft/pxt/tree/master).
+pxt-microbit is a [Microsoft Programming Experience Toolkit (PXT)](https://github.com/Microsoft/pxt) target that allows you to program a [BBC micro:bit](https://microbit.org/). pxt-microbit v1.x requires pxt v3.x, which is currently in the [master branch of pxt](https://github.com/Microsoft/pxt/tree/master).

 * [Try it live](https://makecode.microbit.org/beta)